 This red lentil soup is a warming, flavorful and very filling.
 It is also high in vegetable protein and fiber, rich in micronutrients needed for optimal health.
 In addition, it contains many anti-inflammatory ingredients like turmeric, onion, pepper, cumin, and of course garlic.
 Many of these spices have a stimulating effect on the circulatory system which makes the red lentil soup so warming and energizing.

 Health Benefits of Garlic

-- Garlic helps prevent heart disease due to its ability to reduce blood pressured and inhibit formation of blood clots. and cholesterol synthesis.
+- Garlic helps prevent heart disease due to its ability to reduce blood pressured and inhibit formation of blood clots.

-- Garlic has many compounds that have anti-inflammatory, cancer protective, antimicrobial and antioxidant properties.
+- Garlic also has anti-inflammatory, cancer protective, antimicrobial and antioxidant properties.

-- Pink lentils are very high in protein.
-However, lentils don’t have complete protein – they are low in methionine, an essential amino acid.
+- Red lentils are very high in protein.
+However, lentils like most legumes don’t contain complete protein.
+They are low in methionine, an essential amino acid.
 Methionine plays an important role in our body and can be called a natural antidepressant.
-Make sure to complement lentils with foods high in methionine.
-Turkey, pork and eggs are the highest animal sources of methionine, while seaweed, soybeans and pumpkin seeds are the highest vegetarian sources of this essential amino acid.
+So make sure to complement lentils with foods high in methionine.
+For example, turkey, pork and eggs are the highest animal sources of methionine.
+While seaweed, soybeans and pumpkin seeds are the highest vegetarian sources of this essential amino acid.

 - Unlike other legumes and beans, lentils are low on sulfur compounds and produce very little gas.

 - They are beneficial for the heart and for blood sugar regulation.

 - Lentils are high in fiber and are a good source of minerals, especially manganese, copper and iron.

 1 big tomato or 1 cup Second Chance tomatoes

 1 ½ pint chicken broth

 1 tsp cumin, ground

 ½ tsp turmeric, ground